Help the kids channel their Halloween excitement with 4 awesome (and easy!) Halloween obstacle courses.

 We like to break out the Halloween decorations and kids' books early to ease into it a bit more.
 When the Halloween itch hits us hard, these easy Halloween obstacle courses are just the thing to keep the kids entertained.
 We do love a good obstacle course.

 Fun!
 And clearly it is not rocket science.
 We just used what we had on hand, so you can too!

 Non-scary Easy Indoor Haunted House

 Of course I made our haunted house pretty non-scary but if you wanted to make it scarier, the ghost faces could easily be spooky.
-You could dangle spiders and bats from the table, you could make it much darker of course.
-We kept
+You could dangle spiders and bats from the table, or you could make it much darker of course.